 Sixty-two years after the arrival of the General Hewitt, the death of John.
 S Andrew aka John Forster, brought to light more about the crew of the General Hewitt.
-John Andrew was a crew member that bolted, ending up at Muntham near Casterton, were he remained for the rest of his life.
+John Andrew was a crew member that bolted, ending up at Muntham near Casterton, where he remained for the rest of his life.
 According to John’s obituary, other men of the district that were members of the crew included Messers Rooking and Gasperino.

 The obituary of William Rooking outed by John Andrew as an escaped crewmen

 Now to the passengers.
 As I’m currently tied to home, I didn’t think I could get access to the General Hewitt’s passenger list, so I thought I would find some of the passengers using Trove and a bit of Googling followed by a cross check with the PROV Online Shipping records.
 While I did not come close to the “363 souls” on board, I did find around 70.
 Some of those continued to live in the Western District or just across the border in the South East of South Australia.